The realization space of an unstable coalgebra: Cosimplicial spaces

 \begin{proposition} The functor $\phi(X^\bu)$ induces a weak equivalence of classifying spaces. \end{proposition}

-\begin{proof} We can always replace $X^\bullet$ up to \mc{G}-equivalence by a \mc{G}-cofree object.
-So we assume that $X^\bullet$ is \mc{G}-cofree.
-Because both source and target of the map $\phi(X^\bullet)$ preserve homotopy pullbacks in $X^\bu$, we can use the decomposition of Lemma \ref{co-cell decomposition of cofree maps} for cofree objects and induction to reduce the proof to the special case $X^\bullet= \hom^{\rm ext}(\partial \Delta^s, cG)$ for a \mc{G}-injective object $G$.
+\begin{proof} We can always replace $X^\bullet$ up to \mc{G}-equivalence by a quasi-\mc{G}-cofree object using Proposition \ref{prop:quasi-cofree-replacements}.
+So we may assume that $X^\bullet$ is quasi-\mc{G}-cofree.
+Since both source and target of the map $\phi(X^\bullet)$ preserve homotopy pullbacks in $X^\bu$, we can use inductively the decomposition in Definition \ref{def:quasi-G-cofree}, for the quasi-\mc{G}-cofree map $X^\bu \to \ast$, in order to reduce the proof to the special case

+for a fibrant \mc{G}-injective object $G$.
 Using Proposition \ref{DK-theory4} and Remark \ref{X-cof-zigzag}, we pass to the corresponding (derived) simplicial mapping spaces.
 We have

 and